uuttff8/Remmel/README.md

 ### License
-The Niceter project is available for free use, as described by the LICENSE (MIT).
+The Lemmer project is available for free use, as described by the LICENSE (MIT).